-Our mission at Living Resources is to provide growth opportunities in a safe and secure environment.
+Our mission at Living Resources is to provide growth opportunities in a safe and nurturing environment.
 We are proud to serve as the agency that helps individuals meet and exceed their personal goals.

 Over 10 years ago, Adam moved from a group home to his own apartment, a full time job and a leadership position with the Statewide Self-Advocacy Association.
 Jenny moved from a state institution to her own apartment, a job and love of animals, especially her two cats.

 Rich moved from home when his parents died to a small residence and a budding career as an oil painter.
 Recently, his works were featured in a commercial art show.
 There are over 1,000 stories.
 Everyone makes us proud to work at Living Resources.
 Our services are individualized in that we do this in a variety of settings from 60+ residential housing arrangements, day opportunities, arts, community volunteering through Living Resources' Rotaract Club, supported employment, after school programs, counseling services, services to persons who are deaf and hard of hearing, in home support to families, and services to persons with Traumatic Brain Injury.
 In addition, we have a Home Health Agency and a Licensed Home Care Services Agency that specialize in serving people with disabilities.

 As CEO, I have had a long and personal relationship with Living Resources.
 As a social worker with interest in community organizations, I was one of the founding members.
 In 1973, the agency was an outgrowth of faculty, student, community leaders and parents of persons with disabilities.
 Many of us met and planned Living Resources while attending the University at Albany, School of Social Welfare.